translate/terminator/docs/tbx_conformance.rst

        <http://en.wikipedia.org/wiki/IETF_language_tag>`_) can be used.
 You just
        have to add to Terminator languages which use that codes.
-This is so because Terminator actually doesn't check the format of the language code, but we recommend to use `ISO 639 language codes
+This is so because Terminator actually doesn't check the format of the language code, but it is recommended to use `ISO 639 language codes
        <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_.